 How do you get it right at your center?

-Eliminate the common mistakes that create bad customer services—mistakes like those listed below.
+Eliminate the common mistakes that create bad Customer Defections services—mistakes like those listed below.

 You have about 30 seconds to make a good first impression during a call.
 If you miss this window of opportunity, it’s gone forever.
 Your greeting is key.
 Make sure it’s upbeat and sincere.
 Its quality and sincerity sets the tone for the whole transaction.